-For more on this topic, see our guide on domain names and how do they work.
+For more on this topic, see our ultimate guide on domain names and how do they work.

 3. How do I fix error establishing database connection error in Duplicator?

-If you are seeing error connecting to database or database connection error in Duplicator, then the most likely reason for this is that you entered incorrect information for your database connection.
+If you are seeing an error connecting to the database or database connection error in Duplicator, then the most likely reason for this is that you entered incorrect information for your database connection.

-Make sure that your database name, MySQL username and password are correct.
+Make sure that your database name, MySQL username, and password are correct.
 Some web hosting companies do not use localhost as the host for their MySQL servers.
-If this is the case, then you will need to ask your web host’s support staff to provide you correct information.
+If this is the case, then you will need to ask your web host’s support staff to provide you with the correct information.

-4. How do I check that my site is now loading from new host?
+4. How do I check if my website is loading from the new host?

 There are several online tools that allow you to see who is hosting a website.
 After you have transferred your website to the new host, you can use any of these tools, and they will show you the name of the web hosting company hosting your website.